 1 April 1129 AD: The death of Cellach mac Aeda on this day.
 This famed and holy man was the Bishop of Armagh.
 His status as head of the Irish Church had been recognised at the Synod of Rathbressail/Ráth Breasail in the year 1111.
 It marked an important step in the transition of the Irish Church from a monastic to a diocesan and parish based church.
 Many Irish present day dioceses trace their boundaries to decisions made at the synod.
-Cellach was born in the year 1080 and was an advocate of reform in the Irish Church to put it on a more formal and set lines that matched similar moves on the Continent.
+Cellach was born in the year 1080 and was an advocate of reform in the Irish Church to put it on a more formal footing and along set lines that matched similar moves on the Continent.

 While on a visit to Munster (Mumu) he took ill and died at the religious settlement of Ard Patrick near Limerick.
 He was buried at his own request at Lismore.
 Shortly before he died he designated the future Saint Malachy as his successor.
 However his protégé was to be frustrated in his attempts to secure the see of Armagh by Muirchertach mac Domnall who installed himself at Armagh before Malachy could get there.
 The situation was only resolved in 1134 after much political and ecclesiastical power politics had been played out.

 We see in his ‘Obituary’ in the Annals of Ulster [sample above] an eulogy that sets out the kind of person a great ecclesiastic was expected to be: